Our Team

 Pauline studied business and technology at New Brunswick Community College.
 When not working at CWI, Pauline is outdoors tending her bee hives, chickens and vegetable gardens or working with Cat Rescue Maritimes (CARMA,) an organization that she introduced to Campobello Island.

 Natasha began working with the Canadian Whale Institute in 2020 to assist with mariner outreach initiatives to promote the healthy coexistence of vessels and right whales in Atlantic Canada.
-Today, as the Social Media Assistant at the Canadian Whale Institute, Natasha oversees the content on our social media channels and fosters a community of marine stewards online.
+Today, as the Research Associate at the Canadian Whale Institute, Natasha works on various outreach activities and data collection efforts, as well as oversees the content on our social media channels and fosters a community of marine stewards online.

 Natasha holds a BSc from Dalhousie University with a major in Marine Biology and a minor in French language.
-She is currently working toward her MSc in Biology at the University of New Brunswick, where she is investigating the use of a glider-mounted shadowgraph camera for monitoring North Atlantic right whale prey fields.
+She completed an MSc in Biology at the University of New Brunswick, where she investigated the use of a glider-mounted shadowgraph camera for monitoring North Atlantic right whale prey fields.
 She is a zooplankton taxonomist with expertise in Atlantic Canadian environments.

 Natasha enjoys diving, surfing, and collecting algae around Atlantic Canada.
 Her research interests include predator-prey interactions and influences, elasmobranch ecology, and science communication.